metagenlab/diag_pipelines/README.rst

 Generating files of interest
 ============================

-The pipeline works by asking the generation of the files of interest for a particular analysis.
+The pipeline works by requesting the generation of the files of interest for a particular analysis.
 Consult the full documentation to know what files can be generated.
 Main examples are provided below:

 .. code-block:: bash